-Additionally, POAL had allegedly “failed to provide information concerning the contracting out proposals” before making a decision and was arguably in breach of its consultation obligations.
-A final ground on which the injunctions were issued was the potential for a breach of the law relating to performing the work of striking employees, should the contracting out proceed.
+Additionally, POAL had allegedly "failed to provide information concerning the contracting out proposals" before making a decision and was arguably in breach of its consultation obligations.
+A final ground on which the injunctions were issued was the potential for breach of the law relating to the performance of the work of striking employees, should the contracting out proceed.

 Good faith as a weapon?